Skip to main content

 Google Docs on Google Drive

-I call my new prototype for free Google accounts, ‘1-Doc Dialogue Journaling with Smart Chips on Google Drive’.
+I call my new prototype template for free Google accounts, ‘1-Doc Dialogue Journaling with Smart Chips on Google Drive’.
 As we begin to write in the field I wanted the whole team to be working in the same document.
 However, the new layout does still preserve the idea that you start a new page for a new idea.
 This seems similar to the way that Microsoft OneNote refers to individual notes as pages but my layout in Docs attempts to offer more integration with concepts from Knowledge Management.
 The pages in 1-Doc are iterations of the template with its sections headed-up with the by now familiar icons.
-I suppose I should now call these the journaling iterations not pages, but let’s see if that name works well.
+I suppose I should now call these the journaling iterations not pages, but let’s see if that name works well in practice.

 Smart Chips in Google Wordprocessing